plumvillage/newsletter/src/2023/en/articles/br-thien-chi--the-taste-of-insight.md

 ## Lunch With Brother Dao Quang

-I remember during the last Rains retreat there was a moment when I had to take care of many things and felt stressed because of it.
+I remember during the last Rains Retreat there was a moment when I had to take care of many things and felt stressed because of it.
 When I am under pressure, I don’t say what I mean but something else, my ability to listen decreases and I ask illogical questions.
 At such times, the feelings of fear, anxiety and worry find wonderful conditions to blossom and bear fruit.

 One morning, I went by my friend Br.
 Dao Quang.
 After my grumpy greeting, he looked at me and asked what was wrong.
-Before I could answer, the bell for lunch rang.
+Before I could answer, the lunch bell rang.
 Then we served our food and a few minutes later we were already talking in the teahouse.
-I said:
+I said,

 > “It seems like I’m always looking for opportunities to feel stressed.
 Whether I’m in the monastery or out, the way I organize my life always involves a lot of stress.”